 Hardening is the process of changing settings for particular privacy and security.
 Sometimes these changes include disabling tracking from the program itself!
 A good place to start is opt-ing out of any telemetry or analytics reporting.
 Then I would generally recommend taking the most extreme settings you can bear day-to-day, and consider increasing as you adapt.
 Some more ‘extreme’ changes would be disabling WebRTC to protect your IP at the cost of some real-time applications breaking.

 Many of these changes will either be in your browsers settings panel or additionally about:config on firefox based browsers.
 On desktop Firefox Arkenfox’s user.js file is a highly-recommended change for getting the most optimal settings.
-This alone may be a good reason to pick a firefox or its derivatives over google chrome and it’s derivatives.
+This alone may be a good reason to pick a firefox or its derivatives over google chrome and its derivatives.

 If you’re using brave shields you have an intuitive interface for being as strict as possible.
 It also has the advantage of being built into the browser for additional performance gains.
 On other browsers uBlock Origin is the go-to add-on for having complete control over what resources sites can access.
 Learning how to use these tools can do a great deal of good.